Shlok-21/StudentsPerformance/README.md

 ## Overview
-This repository contains code for building a machine learning model to predict students' math scores based on various features such as gender, race/ethnicity, parental level of education, lunch type, and test preparation course.
-The aim is to develop an accurate model that can assist in understanding factors influencing students' academic performance.
+This repository contains code for building a machine learning model to predict students' math scores based on various features such as gender, race/ethnicity, parental level of education, lunch type, and test preparation course. <br>

+The aim is to develop an accurate model, focusing on writing production-level code and creating data pipelines from data acquisition to preprocessing and predicting.

 ## Dataset
 The dataset used for this project consists of the following columns: